Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Red giant branch bump

 In this section, we examine the RGBB location by comparing our model predictions to observations.
 Following \citet{Nataf2013ApJ}, we use an exponential background plus Gaussian bump model to fit the distribution

 where $\mathcal{N}$ is the normalization factor so that $\mathcal{P} (3.0 > \log g > 2.0) = 1$, $k$ is the slope of the exponential background, $h_{\rm b}$, $w_{\rm b}$, and $c_{\rm b}$ are the relative height, width, and center location of the RGBB, respectively.
-We note that since the APOKASC selection function is complex \citep[see][]{Pinsonneault2014ApJS}, the exponential background (i.e., the slope parameter $k$ in Eq.~(\ref{eq:bump_fit})) of the APOKASC-3 may not be a perfect match for the overall population.
-However, the asteroseismic sample is nearly complete in the RGBB regime \citep{Pinsonneault2024ApJS}, and the selection effects become more significant in giants well above the RGBB, which were selected against for planet transit studies.
+The range $3.0 > \log g > 2.0$ is chosen because it includes the entire RGBB but excludes the edges of our sample (see the lower panel of Figure~\ref{fig:selection}) so that our statistical results below are not affected by selection bias.
+We note that since the APOKASC selection function is complex \citep[see][]{Pinsonneault2014ApJS}, the exponential background (i.e., the slope parameter $k$ in Equation~(\ref{eq:bump_fit})) of the APOKASC-3 may not be a perfect match for the overall population.
+However, the asteroseismic sample is nearly complete in the RGBB regime \citep{Pinsonneault2025ApJS}, and the selection effects become more significant in giants well above the RGBB, which were selected against for planet transit studies.
 As a result, we believe that selection effects do not bias this measurement.
 The relative height $h_{\rm b}$ is principally a function of the helium abundance $Y$ of the model, but because we are working with a field sample that has a wide metallicity range, it is difficult to quantify this diagnostic at a precise enough level to be an interesting measurement.
 We therefore do not infer it here.

-To start with, we explore the mass and metallicity trends of the observed RGBB location in the APOKASC-3 sample (see Section~\ref{ss:select}) in Fig.~\ref{fig:RGBB_recasting}.
-For each subsample, we select APOKASC-3 stars in the surface gravity range $3.0 > \log g > 2.0$, fit Eq.~(\ref{eq:bump_fit}) to them, and plot the probability density function.
+To start with, we explore the mass and metallicity trends of the observed RGBB location in the APOKASC-3 sample (see Section~\ref{ss:select}) in Figure~\ref{fig:RGBB_recasting}.
+For each subsample, we select APOKASC-3 stars in the surface gravity range $3.0 > \log g > 2.0$, fit Equation~(\ref{eq:bump_fit}) to them, and plot the probability density function.
 It is clear that the RGBB location depends on both mass and metallicity; however, due to our limited sample size, fitting results in each bin are noticeably noisy.
 Therefore, to investigate how the RGBB location shifts with mass and metallicity given our relatively limited sample size (a few thousand stars in $100$ bins), we implement a holistic method.